-The Know Stress Zone is your go-to resource for relaxation techniques and coping skills.
+Manage stress today with the help of the Know Stress Zone - your go-to resource for relaxation techniques and coping skills.
 I'm so glad you’re here!
 You really can take control and manage stress.
 Start feeling better today.

 I'm on a daily treasure hunt for techniques to mange stress and achieve peace of mind.
 I'm all too familiar with stress and its friend, anxiety, and I don't like either one of them!
 If you're anything like I am, you've spent a lot of time despising those dreaded "stressed out" feelings.
 You know the ones: Swimming thoughts that can do laps around any Olympian, the butterfly collection in your stomach, tidal waves of heart palpitations, Niagara Sweat Falls, etc. The list goes on and on.